8 MORE Reasons Why World Paper Free Day Matters

 Yet despite widespread acceptance that reducing and removing paper is a best practice, we find that only twenty-five percent of our 2016 Paper Free: Are We There Yet? respondents indicate they run a clear/paper-free environment; the good news is that this figure is up from 18% in last year’s report.
-Discouragingly, 65% of our respondents say they are still signing on paper, even though there is wide and growing acceptance of digital and eSignature technology.
+Discouragingly, 65% of our respondents say they are still signing on paper, even though there is a wide and growing acceptance of digital and eSignature technology.

 Despite this, and the fact that paper is still a somewhat dominant media in business, we see a 3% increase over the 2015 report, with 40% of our 2016 respondents indicating they have a number of paper-free processes and will do more in the future.
-It is obvious that while interest and motivation toward a paper-free business environment is increasing, there is still a long road ahead.
+It is obvious that while interest and motivation toward a paper-free business environment are increasing, there is still a long road ahead.
 The human factor is still the primary reason for paper use in handling, reading, and note taking (47%).
 While benefits are acknowledged, and interest seems to be growing, there is still a lack of management initiatives to move away from paper (47%).
 Our respondents also cite a lack of understanding and awareness when it comes to paper-free options (39%), indicating a need for education on how to approach and initiate a paper-free project.

 The amount of paper arriving at the door is decreasing somewhat (41%) to rapidly (9%).
 Digital inbound documents are increasing somewhat (47%) to rapidly (19%).

-Demand for paperless communications is somewhat on the rise for 46% of respondents while 19% are seeing a rapid increase in demand.
+Demand for paperless communications is somewhat on the rise for 46% of respondents, while 19% are seeing a rapid increase in demand.
 Thirty-eight percent of respondents say that they now receive more digital invoices than those in paper form.

 Fourteen percent of respondents have a distributed, multi-channel approach across paper and digital content – up slightly over 2015.
 For 29%, things are adhoc in relation to scanning, which is down slightly over 2015.

 A hybrid approach of centralized and distributed capture is in place for 29% of respondents.
-18% cite use of centralized capture with multiple desktop scanners, and an additional 18% cite use of distributed capture at their branch offices.
+18% cite the use of centralized capture with multiple desktop scanners, and an additional 18% cite the use of distributed capture at their branch offices.

 Forty-one percent of respondents report better quality in downstream data capture and faster-post-box to in-box times equally.
-For 37% there are equally fewer operational staff and faster turnaround times for customers.
+For 37%, there are equally fewer operational staff and faster turnaround times for customers.

 When it comes to converting key business processes, Accounts Payables (AP) is the top priority according to 30% of respondents.
-For 27% it is Accounts Receivables (AR) and Records Management—cited equally.
+For 27%, it is Accounts Receivables (AR) and Records Management—cited equally.

 Dedicated workflow/BPM capabilities are in place for 7% of our respondents – up slightly over 2015.
 36% of respondents say they have a combination of paper and digital content in the same workflows.